 WRITING 4 PLEASURE

-This is just a small sample of what is being produced each month
+This is just a small sample of what is being produced by our talented writers

 Meredith Arnold.
 2018